-So is cancer resistance simply the other side of the coin, namely the lack of harmful mutations?
-Put in those terms, is not getting cancer simply a matter of luck?
-But to paraphrase Albert Einstein’s quip about quantum mechanics, evolution doesn’t play dice; it increases its odds with natural selection.
+You might be wondering at this point if cancer resistance is merely the lack of harmful mutations?
+If that were the case, then is not getting cancer simply a matter of luck?
+To answer this question, let me paraphrase Albert Einstein’s quip about quantum mechanics, evolution doesn’t play dice.
+It increases its odds with natural selection.

 It turns out that mutations, harmful or otherwise, occur all the time in all of us.
-But, we all (with few exceptions of genetic or pathological conditions) possess several well-known mechanisms for active resistance to cancer.
+With a few exceptions related to certain genetic or pathological conditions, most of the rest of us possess several well-known mechanisms for active resistance to cancer.

 The body’s anti-cancer mechanisms

-In an important paper published in PNAS, George Klein identified five kinds of anti-cancer mechanisms :
+In a classic paper published in PNAS, George Klein identified five kinds of anti-cancer mechanisms :

-The first type is immunological.
+The first type of resistance Klein describes is immunological.
 For example, researchers have compared the antibody responses of the squirrel monkey and the marmoset when infected with Herpesvirus saimiri.
 Marmosets, but not the squirrel monkeys, develop rapidly growing lymphomas after exposure to the virus.
 Of note, the virus is endogenous to squirrel monkeys, but marmosets never encounter it.

 The researchers found a striking difference in the timing of each animal’s antibody response.
 In the tumor-resistant squirrel monkeys, the antibodies rose to a high level just three days after the infection.
-In the marmosets, however, the response took three weeks, too late to stop the virus-driven lymphoma.
+However, in the marmosets, the response took three weeks, too late to stop the virus-driven lymphoma.